2022 Meningococcal Season Reminder

 Invasive meningococcal disease (IMD) should be considered in the differential diagnosis of any systemic febrile illness in any age group.
 A rash is not always present.
-Early recognition, immediate empirical treatment with parenteral benzylpenicillin or ceftriaxone, & urgent transfer to hospital can be life-saving.
-All GPs should have benzylpenicillin in their surgeries and emergency bags.
+Early recognition, immediate empirical treatment with parenteral benzylpenicillin or ceftriaxone, & urgent transfer to hospital can be lifesaving.
+All GPs should have benzylpenicillin in their surgeries & emergency bags.

-If a patient with a non-specific febrile illness does not require hospital referral, the carer should be told to watch the patient & seek urgent help if the patient deteriorates in any way, especially if a rash develops.
-A medical review may be urgently required at any time, even within hours of the initial consultation, as IMD can be associated with rapid clinical deterioration.
+If a patient with a non-specific febrile illness does not require hospital referral, the carer should be told to watch the patient & seek urgent help if the patient deteriorates, especially if a rash develops.
+A medical review may be urgently required at any time following the initial consultation, as IMD can be associated with rapid clinical deterioration.

 - benzylpenicillin 2.4 g (child: 60 mg/kg up to 2.4 g) IV or IM or

 - ceftriaxone 2 g (child 1 month or older: 50mg/kg up to 2 g) IV or IM.

 - Transfer the patient urgently to hospital by ambulance.

 - Notify suspected cases to CDCB urgently by phoning 1300 232 272 (24 hrs/7 days).
 Do not wait for laboratory confirmation.
 This enables rapid contact tracing & provision of clearance antibiotics to close contacts as soon as possible after diagnosis.

 - IMD can have serious health consequences or be fatal.
 Doctors are urged to provide or refer people for qualified counselling.

 - State funded meningococcal B vaccine is available in South Australia for children aged 6 weeks to ≤ 12 months, & school students in Year 10 (who are SA residents with a Medicare card).